Vatsal-Chavda/Candadian-Tire/README.md

 About Me

-I’m a Honours Business Degree student at Seneca Polytechnic (GPA: 3.68) with hands-on experience in financial operations and analysis.
+I’m a Honours Business Degree student at Seneca Polytechnic with hands-on experience in financial operations and analysis.
 I’m especially interested in commercial banking and financial analyst roles where strong analysis and clear thinking matter.

 Financial Analysis Portfolio